 - SEC.
 28. Section 8223 of the Education Code is amended to read: - 8223.
 The reimbursement for alternative payment programs shall include the cost of care paid to providers plus the administrative and support services costs of the alternative payment program.
 The total cost for administration and support services shall not exceed an amount equal to 17.5 percent of the total contract amount.
-The administrative costs shall not exceed the costs allowable for administration under federal requirements.

-8225.
-When making referrals, every agency operating a direct classroom services program or a resource and referral program and an alternative payment program shall provide at least four referrals, at least one of which shall be a provider over which the agency has no fiscal or operational control, as well as information to a family on the family's ability to choose a license exempt provider.

-8226. (a) When making referrals, every program operating pursuant to this article shall provide information to any person who requests a referral of his or her right to view the licensing information of a licensed child day care facility required to be maintained at the facility pursuant to Section 1596.859 of the Health and Safety Code and to access any public files pertaining to the facility that are maintained by the State Department of Social Services Community Care Licensing Division.

-(b) A written or oral advisement in substantially the following form will comply with the requirements of subdivision (a):

-"State law requires licensed child day care facilities to make accessible to the public a copy of any licensing report pertaining to the facility that documents a facility visit or a substantiated complaint investigation.
-In addition, a more complete file regarding a child care licensee may be available at an office of the State Department of Social Services Community Care Licensing Division.
+The administrative costs shall not exceed the costs allowable for administration under federal requirements. - SEC.
+29. Section 8225 of the Education Code is amended to read: - 8225.
+When making referrals, every agency operating a program providing early learning services or a resource and referral program and an alternative payment program shall provide at least four referrals, at least one of which shall be a provider over which the agency has no fiscal or operational control, as well as information to a family on the family's ability to choose a license exempt provider. - SEC.
+30. Section 8226 of the Education Code is amended to read: - 8226. (a) When making referrals, every program operating pursuant to this article shall provide information to any person who requests a referral of his or her right to view the licensing information of a licensed-child day care facility required to be maintained at the facility pursuant to Section 1596.859 of the Health and Safety Code and to access any public files pertaining to the facility that are maintained by the State Department of Social Services Community Care Licensing Division. - (b) A written or oral advisement in substantially the following form will comply with the requirements of subdivision (a): - "State law requires licensed-child day care facilities to make accessible to the public a copy of any licensing report pertaining to the facility that documents a facility visit or a substantiated complaint investigation.
+In addition, a more complete file regarding a child care licensee may be available at an office of the State Department of Social Services Community Care Licensing

+Division.
 You have the right to access any public information in these files."